So how much does a German Shepherd Dog (GSD, Alsatian) cost every month, on average?

 - In fact, according to Ziwi Peak's own "Feeding instructions" on the bag, this is the same amount of food that they recommend for a 35 lb puppy ("puppies feed approx. double the amount indicated")

-- My puppy currently weighs only 25 lb and he already gets more than that (or else his hunger makes his behavior quite unacceptable)
+- My new puppy currently weighs only 26 lb and he already gets two to three times that amount of food!

 - But never mind, we'll go with Ziwi Peak's suggestion here, just to keep the price of feeding as low as possible